Racism

 Everyone’s trauma, including racial trauma, is unique and experienced in different ways.
 Matthew’s response to the oppression of the Romans was to join them in oppressing his own people in order to gain wealth and security.
 Simon, in contrast, became a zealot—a fierce Jewish nationalist who resorted to violence to oppose Roman rule.
 When they met Jesus, both Matthew and Simon radically rethought how they had been responding to their people's trauma.

-In what ways might I be unintentionally racist?
+In what ways may I be unintentionally Racist?

 Galatians 3:28